Frequently Asked Questions¶

 - Separate your commands with CTRL-SHIFT-u-a.
 This will appear as a little box with numbers on it (or an invisible character).

 - You can create two UserCommands, with the same name, and then execute the UserCommand.
 It will be executed in the same order as it’s written in the UserCommands GUI.

 I get this error: “Unknown file type abc.yz.
 Maybe you need to install the Perl or Python plugin?”¶

 If you get this error when trying to load a Perl or Python script, it means the plugin or language for running those scripts isn’t loaded.

-On Windows - Select the plugins in the installer. - Install the language linked on our downloads page.
+- On Windows select the plugins in the installer.

 How do I play sound files on certain events?¶